the-amber-joy/search-for-kits/README.md

 ## To Run this App

-From the project root, run these commands (use two separate terminals):
+From the project root, run this command:

 ### `npm run dev`
-Installs packages for backend and frontend, starts the Express server (provides a mini "API" serving requested data at the `/kits` endpoint), the React client, and opens a browser to http://localhost:3000
+This will install all packages for backend and frontend, start the Express server (which provides a mini "API" serving requested data at the `/kits` endpoint), starts the React client, and opens a browser to http://localhost:3000